a11yproject/a11yproject.com/_posts/2015-01-05-what-is-color-contrast.md

 ---
 layout: post
-title: "What is Color Contrast?"
+title: "What is color contrast?"
 description: "What is color contrast and why do we need it for web accessibility?"
 author: rachel_vasquez
 published: true